Common SAP Licensing Pitfalls and How to Avoid Them

 Why it’s a problem:

-Example: A large retailer realized all its store managers were set up with Professional SAP user licenses.
-Upon analysis, these managers only used SAP to run daily sales reports and approve time sheets – activities a much cheaper Limited-user license could cover.
+A large retailer discovered that all its store managers had been set up with Professional SAP user licenses.
+Upon analysis, these managers only used SAP to run daily sales reports and approve time sheets – activities that a much cheaper Limited-user license could cover.

 The misclassification cost the company hundreds of thousands of dollars annually in unnecessary license fees.
 By right-sizing those users to the proper license type, they freed up the budget for other IT initiatives.